LisiLisenok/streamer/README.md

 * ceylon.collection::ArrayList and ceylon.collection::LinkedList.
 Union or Intersection types are not supported.
   Restored using default initializer arguments (ceylon.collection::ArrayList.growthFactor = 1.5)
-* IStreamable interface, which delegates serialization / deserialization to the object themself.
+* <code>IStreamable</code> interface, which delegates serialization / deserialization to the object themself.
 This doesn't require additional streamlines to be registered.
-Just implement IStreamable interface.
+Just implement <code>IStreamable</code> interface.
   Object type information is stored in the stream, which requires additional bytes.
 Initializer arguments are stored as well.
 At deserialization the instance will be created automaticaly by this info and stored initializer arguments.
-Then stream is passed to the IStreamable.restore() method and the instance can restore particular values.
-To store this values IStreamable.store() method is used during serialization process.
-Alternatively streamline StreamlineFactory and IStorable interface can be used.
-This way requires factories to be registered within StreamlineFactory instance for any storing / restoring types.
-And streamline (StreamlineFactory) registered within the streamer.
+Then stream is passed to the <code>IStreamable.restore()</code> method and the instance can restore particular values.
+To store this values <code>IStreamable.store()</code>
+  method is used during serialization process.
+Alternatively streamline <code>StreamlineFactory</code> and
+  <code>IStorable</code> interface can be used.
+This way requires factories to be registered within
+  <code>StreamlineFactory</code> instance for any storing / restoring types.
+And streamline
+  (<code>StreamlineFactory</code>) registered within the streamer.
 More classes and instancies required to follow this way, but it doesn't require type information to be stored within the stream and is more flexible to store classes family, see section [external streamlines](#external streamlines) below